The world's first AF anamorphic lens | Shop now >

 You might be overlooking an essential accessory: the lens filter for your camera.
 Camera bodies and lenses often take center stage, but filters are just as important, especially for anyone looking to master photography or videography.
 Many beginners don’t realize how much a lens filter can affect image quality, creativity, and lens protection.
 This article explains what lens filters are, how they work, and why they are a must-have in your gear.

-What is a lens filter?
+What is a Lens Filter?

-1. Neutral density filter:
+1. Neutral Density Filters:

-2. Ultraviolet filter:
+2. Ultraviolet Filters:

 As the name suggests, this filter protects your lens from UV radiation.
 Modern camera lenses already have such filters or use materials that can block this light.
-However, some users still like to use this filter for additional protection.
+However, some users still like to use this filter for extra protection.

-3. Polarizing filters
+3. Polarizing Filters

-4. Infrared filters
+4. Infrared Filters

-These are often used by photographers in art photography to give photos a surreal effect.
+These are often used by photographers in fine art photography to give photos a surreal effect.
 They work by only allowing infrared light (up to 720 nm, 850 nm, or even higher wavelengths) to pass through and have a characteristic dark, almost opaque glass layer.

-5. Color filters
+5. Color Filters

 Leave a comment